davetaz/MiHive/README.md

 Data recorder for Hive active heating systems (http://www.hivehome.com)

 Downloads Hive JSON data from the website for your own use.

+File are output as csv, one per day in the following structure:

+    YYYY/MM/DD.csv

 ## Instalation